UroojFatima1/PyCoders-TechTrends/README.md

 **4. Month-Wise Job Postings:** Stay informed about the changing landscape of job opportunities over time.
 We offer a month-by-month view of job postings, allowing you to track trends and make informed decisions.

-**5. Tailored Search:** Our interactive filters enable you to customize your search based on city, skills, seniority level, and posting month.
-This level of customization empowers you to focus on the job trends that matter most to you and your career goals.
+**5. Tailored Search:** Despite the holistic view, our interactive filters enable you to customize your search based on the domain of your choice, whether it be a Data Analyst, Software Engineer, or SQA.

 **How It Works**